Khsaadi/built_basic_transformer/README.md

-# built_basic_transformer
+## This repo contains:
-This repo contains a basic transformer implementation
+- [ ] A notebook of a basic transformer architecture built from scratch.